socadk/design-practice-repository/background-information/olzzio.md

 * Design for operations, strive for compliance by design
 * Apply patterns and other reusable assets to reduce risk and cut cost.

 For more guiding principles, see Gregor Hohpe's beliefs as presented in his [ECSA 2014 keynote](http://ecsa2014.cs.univie.ac.at/program/keynote-speakers/) (e.g. "content is king", "lead by example") and the [10 Design Principles by GOV.UK Government Digital Service](https://www.gov.uk/design-principles).
+At ECSA 2020, [Michael Keeling's keynote](https://ecsa2020.disim.univaq.it/details/ecsa-2020-keynotes/3/Mighty-Methods-Four-Essential-Tools-for-Every-Software-Architect-s-Silver-Toolbox) listed these five criteria: 1) facilitate human-centered design 2) bias toward concrete outcomes, 3) consider the whole design space and 4) promote team growth, 5) easy to teach, fun to use.

 ## DPR Metadata